Make your money work for you. If you have $20K to invest, here’s how to invest your hard-earned cash wisely.

 3. Open A Traditional Brokerage Account

 When you open a taxable brokerage account, you fund the account with after-tax dollars.
 You will pay capital gains taxes on any realized earnings, e.g., when you sell a stock or mutual fund and make a profit.
-Traditional brokerages offer stock, bonds, mutual funds, ETFs, REITs, options trading, and margin accounts.
+Online brokerages offer stock, bonds, index funds, mutual funds, ETFs, REITs, options trading, and margin accounts.

 Taxable brokerages allow for the most flexibility when it comes to investing but also are the least tax advantageous.